 This person should feed the goldfish at least once every other day.
 When you’re home, you might be feeding them two or three times a day, but it’s hard to ask someone to do that for you.
 Feeding them once a day or every other day is fine, but it may impact their growth.

+It’s important you let this person know any specific care needs, diet, and routine care for your fish or any uncommon pets that might be living in your house.
 If possible, have the person over your house and show them how much you feed them, where the food is located, and the process of feeding.

 2. Using an Automatic Fish Feeder